 The process of pursuing a wrongful death lawsuit is similar to proving a personal injury claim.
 One must be able to show that the individual was negligent.
 In order to prove negligence with help from an Arizona wrongful death lawyer at Yearin Law Office, the following three elements must be proven:

 - Duty of care: it must be shown that there was a duty of care owed to the deceased individual.
 In the case of a car accident, this can include general rules of the road and driver safety.

 - Breach of duty of care: just as it sounds, it must be proven that the negligent driver breached the aforementioned duty of care.

 - Link to injuries: lastly, the wrongful death claim must be able to show that the fatal injuries were a direct result of the breach of duty of care.

 What is wrongful death in relation to automobile accidents?

 When an individual dies due to injuries sustained from a car accident, there may be cause for a wrongful death lawsuit.
 It will be necessary to prove that the other driver was at fault and that he or she acted negligently.
 In addition, it should be shown that negligence directly led to the death of the individual.
 Put simply, wrongful death in car accident cases means that the other driver was at fault.
 For example, he or she ran a stop sign or red light, was speeding, or driving in a reckless manner.

 What is compensation in a wrongful death case?

 Although the extent of possible compensation varies by circumstance and state laws, most wrongful death claims include compensation for emotional impact and financial loss.
-The emotional impact can refer to any suffering the injured individual experienced prior to death, as well as that of the loved ones after the death.
-The potential financial compensation may include medical expenses prior to the victim’s death, loss of income (present and future) and funeral and burial expenses.
+The emotional impact can refer to any suffering the injured individual experienced prior to death, as well as that of the loved ones after death.
+The potential financial compensation may include medical expenses prior to the victim’s death, loss of income (present and future), and funeral and burial expenses.